-You will also be asked to upload a CV and a supporting statement.
-The supporting statement must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
-This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants).
+- An up to date CV. - A supporting statement.
+This must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
+This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants). - A writing sample.
+This could include a recent paper or chapter which is either soleauthored or for which you are the principal author.